What is the difference between accreditation and certification?

-The assessor assigned to your application should be your main point of contact during the assessment.
-Candidates use the IREC Credentialing Management System (CMS) to communicate with the assessor.
+The assessor assigned to your application generally is your main point of contact during the assessment.
+Candidates use IREC’s Credentialing Management System (CMS) to communicate with their assessor.

 Where can I find more information about using IREC Direct, IREC’s online system, to apply for and maintain my credential?

 Who makes the final determination about accreditation or certification?

-The IREC Award Committee, composed of subject matter experts in education, energy efficiency, renewable energy, curriculum development and credentialing, makes the final determination on awarding all credentials based upon the application and the assessor’s reports and recommendations.
+The IREC Credentialing Award Committee, composed of subject matter experts in education, energy efficiency, renewable energy, curriculum development and credentialing, makes the final determination on awarding all credentials based upon the application and the assessor’s reports and recommendations.